oohlaf/dotsecrets/README.rst

 Initialize Repository
 ---------------------

-Upon a fresh checkout of the dotfiles repository, the git filter configuration is not yet in place.
-The ``init`` command is available to initialize the configuration (when needed) and do the initial smudge on files listed as having secrets defined.
+Upon a fresh checkout of the dotfiles repository, the git filter and git attributes configuration is not yet in place.
+The ``init`` command is available to initialize the configuration (when needed) and do the initial smudge on files listed as having secrets.

 Example::